Atlanta Child Support Attorney

 When calculating child support, the worksheet creates a presumptive amount of child support based on both spouses' monthly income.
 It is possible that this amount may not be the fair and equitable amount - it may be necessary to adjust or deviate that amount upward or downward depending on each family's unique circumstances.
 Child Support Adjustments are mandatory adjustments to the child support amount.
 They must be used if they are applicable.
 Deviations (also known as non-mandatory deviations or discretionary deviations) do not have to be considered unless the parties agree to consider it or judge decides it is necessary.

-Finalizing Child Support
+Finalizing a Fair Child Support Order in Atlanta Courts

 Once the Georgia Online Child Support Calculator is filled out, the worksheet created is then printed.
 Both parties can agree and sign off on the amount in the worksheet and submit this worksheet to court to be signed and made into a court order.
 If the parties disagree, and each has their own worksheet with differing amounts, the court will consider both worksheets and applicable deviations and the court will use its discretion to determine the correct child support monthly amount.